ART. IIntroduction and Identity of the Data Controller

 Where personal data is transferred to a jurisdiction that does not provide equivalent data protection, Narion shall implement one or more of the following safeguards:

-- Standard Contractual Clauses (SCCs): Data processing agreements incorporating contractual clauses approved by the European Commission (for GDPR-covered transfers) or analogous instruments recognized under Indian law for cross-border transfers under the DPDPA;
+- Standard Contractual Clauses (SCCs): Data processing agreements incorporating contractual clauses approved by the European Commission or analogous instruments recognized under Indian law;

-- Adequacy Determinations: Reliance on formal adequacy decisions by the Government of India or other relevant regulatory authorities recognizing a jurisdiction as providing adequate data protection;
+- Adequacy Determinations: Reliance on formal adequacy decisions by the Government of India or other relevant regulatory authorities;

 - Technical Safeguards: Application of end-to-end encryption, key management practices, and access controls ensuring that transferred data remains protected in transit and at rest;